 *** If you are reading this through Facebook, check out my blog on my website.

-*** The freedom I am experiencing in my travels is a marvelous thing!
+*** The happiness I am experiencing in my life is a marvelous thing!

 *** I will have places to show you and tales to tell.

 *** Secrets to unfold and good news!

 In recent blogs, I covered subjects such as death and God.
 I want my blogs to be here to inspire and help you bring on a better life.

 A constant choice for each of us – to see the joy in life – or pain and difficulty.
 Look for and find the pleasure, joy, and happiness that is right there in from of you.

 A few ways to bring yourself the happiness you are looking for >>

 There are always new opportunities to find happiness.
 Imagine life is like a train station.
 You have happy times that arrive around the clock.
 Chances are the opportunity to be happy has already arrived.
 Sometimes it’s right in front of you; keep looking.